 Coordinate special projects, reviews, analysis, and reports as necessary.

 Serve as staff advisor and member of committees, including the Management Services Council; serve as campus Health and Safety Officer; ensure compliance with OSHA and Federal/State/Local requirements for illness, injury, hazardous materials and relevant business plans.

 Serve as a member of the President’s Executive Team, working closely with the Vice President of Instruction and the Vice President of Student Services and participating in the shared governance process to create the integrated college plan and budget/resource allocation to support student success.
 Assure that plans developed are within budget and support the mission and goals of the College and the District.

 Work with representatives from College Police to develop and maintain building evacuation plans, campus emergency response plans, and overall campus emergency preparedness, including encouraging campus-wide participation in the Campus-Community Emergency Response Team training program.

 Perform related duties as assigned.

-Principles of business management, supervision, and facilities management.
+Knowledge of: Principles of business management, supervision, and facilities management.